andrecasal/VS-Code-Settings/README.md

 # Better default settings for VS Code

+_This is part of the [Mastery for VS Code](https://andrecasal.com/courses/mastery-for-vs-code) course._

 These are my refined settings for VS Code.

 If you don't have the Operator Mono Font with ligatures enabled, you should probably delete these three lines: